1937 VFL grand final: Match Summary

-First Quarter
+Game Summary

 Collingwood captain Harry Collier won the toss and the Magpies kicked with a slight breeze.

 The Magpies raced to an early three-goal lead before Geelong cut the deficit to five points at the main break.
-Scores were level at three quarter time before a six-goal to one final term saw the Cats take the flag.
+Scores were level at three-quarter time before a six-goal to one final term saw the Cats take the flag.

 Critical Reviews

 The game was universally praised by the football media.
 In his match report for The Argus, former Melbourne star and Brownlow medallist Ivor Warne-Smith was particularly effusive about the fair nature of the spectacle:

 It was all clean, open football that was a delight to watch and by giving such an exhibition of manly, fair play Geelong and Collingwood have set an example of the way to play the game which should be followed by other teams for all time.